zenml-io/zenml-gitflow/README.md

 A series of `requirements.in` files are maintained to contain loosely defined package dependencies that are either required by the project or derived from the ZenML integrations.
-A tool like `pip-compile` is then used to generate frozen versions of those requirements that are used in the CI/CD pipelines to guarantee deterministic builds and pipeline runs.
+A tool like `pip-compile` is then used to generate frozen versions of those requirements that are used when running pipelines to guarantee deterministic builds and pipeline runs.

 * `requirements-base.in` contains the base requirements for the project, including ZenML itself.
-Note that these are not requirements that are otherwise managed by ZenML as integrations (e.g. deepchecks, scikit-learn, etc.).
+Note that these are not requirements that are otherwise managed by ZenML as integrations (e.g. evidently, scikit-learn, etc.).
-* `requirements-local.in` contains the requirements needed by the local stack.
-* `requirements-gcp.in` contains the requirements needed by the GCP stack.
-* `requirements-aws.in` contains the requirements needed by the AWS stack.
+* `requirements.in` contains the requirements needed for both the local and AWS stacks.
-* `requirements.txt` are frozen package requirements that you use in your local development workflow.
+* `requirements.txt` are frozen package requirements that you use to run pipelines locally.
-* `requirements-gcp.txt` are frozen package requirements that you use in your GCP staging workflow.
-* `requirements-aws.txt` are frozen package requirements that you use in your AWS production workflow.

 ### 🏇 How to update requirements